 According to a 2022 report by Allied Market Research, the market for autonomous last-mile delivery is expected to grow at a mind-blowing 24% compound annual growth rate (CAGR) through 2030, exceeding $90 billion.
 So, there are reasons to believe this will be a big trend in the coming years, and Zipline is an aptly positioned company to benefit from the growth.

-It's important to note that Zipline is more than just its drones.
-The company also must provide its customers with distribution centers and logistics software to make everything work smoothly.
-Amazon particularly excels at distribution centers and software, potentially giving it a leg up on Zipline as the trend in autonomous last-mile delivery plays out.
+It's important to note that Zipline must also provide its customers with distribution centers and logistics software to make everything work smoothly.
+Amazon excels at that, potentially giving it a leg up.

-There's no right answer when investing in stocks, because the future is uncertain.
-This is also evident with Zipline -- there are ways it can create value but also things that could undermine its progress.
+There's no right answer when investing in stocks because the future is uncertain.
 Investors will need to weigh the risks against the potential upside to determine whether this investment makes sense for them and their personal financial goals.

 ETFs with exposure to Zipline